1800 Sir Humphry Davy discovers the anesthetic properties of nitrous oxide

 The demonstration is still valid today: put a tourniquet on your bicep and then exercise the arm.
 It won't be long until extreme fatigue and pain sets in and the arm goes limp.
 Remove the tourniquet and soon all is well.
 This mimics what happens to the heart if coronary arteries (arteries supplying the heart with blood and nutrients) are restricted due to clogging (the most common form of severe heart disease today)

-1810-1815 US declares war against Britain over control of Canada and other issues ... war ends in a stalemate
+1810-1815 US declares war against Britain over several grievences and control of Canada ... war ends in a stalemate

-Meanwhile all of Europe and Russia fighting the Napoleonic Wars and much of South America at War gaining independence from Spain
+Meanwhile all of Europe and Russia are fighting the Napoleonic Wars and much of South America is at War gaining independence from Spain (which had been drastically weakened by the Napoleon)

 1812 Courties discovers iodine